CrissNowik/BattleshipGame/README.md

 ### Description:
 Popular paper game in new website version.
-Created using jQuery, Bootstrap, SASS and HTML.
+Created with jQuery, Bootstrap, SASS and HTML.

 ### Inspiration:
 Final project for CodersLab Front-end Course (Poznań, Poland).